ritams/qshare/Readme.md

 # QShare

-QShare is a simple app to share files over local network.
+QShare is a simple app to share files over local network with both web and native macOS desktop versions.

 ## ✨ Features

-- 🎨 **Modern Beautiful UI** with blood red theme across all pages
+- 🎨 **Modern Beautiful UI** with deep purple theme across all pages
 - 📁 **Drag & Drop** files directly into the interface
 - 📋 **Copy & Paste** support for easy file adding
 - 📱 **QR Code Sharing** for mobile devices